Maiden Cruise September 8, 2018

 Awake to the beautiful sight of the desert closing in on the river at Aswan Bridge.
 Check out is 8 am.
 Guests have the option to visit the Aswan Philae Temple, High Dam and Unfinished Obelisk, and lunch at a local restaurant.
 This tour ends at 2:00pm and is included in your package price.

-Guests may also depart in the morning, or after your tour, to Abu Simbel by domestic flight for continuing your holiday.
+Guests may also depart in the morning, or after your tour, to Abu Simbel by domestic flight for continuing your vacation.
 For details on Abu Simbel, please contact our travel department, email@example.com.

 Getting There, Passports & Visa Documentation: